devwaleedakhtar/hypeshelf/README.md

 The goal was to build a shared recommendations hub where friends can collect and share movies.
 My approach focused on delivering a production-grade application that is not only functional but also **secure**, **scalable**, and **delightful to use**.

-I have implemented all requested features (Authentication, Database, Real-time updates) and added significant enhancements to the User Experience and Security architecture.
+Implemented features are (Authentication, Database, Real-time updates) and added significant enhancements to the User Experience and Security architecture.

 ---

 ## 🏗️ Execution & Architecture

 ### 1. Security
-Your requirements called for distinct **User** and **Admin** roles.
+It handles distinct **User** and **Admin** roles.
 *   **Decision**: I implemented a **real-time role system** backed by the Convex database.
 *   **Benefit**: Admin privileges (like deleting any post or setting "Staff Picks") are applied **instantly** without requiring the user to log out and back in.
 This ensures a seamless administrative experience.